MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Get-JobTrigger.md

 --         ---------       ----                   ----------              -------
 0          Daily           9/26/2011 3:00:00 AM                           True
 ```

-The third command compares the job triggers in the $t1 and $t2 variables.
-It uses the Get-Member cmdlet to get the properties of the job trigger in the $t1 variable.
-It pipes the properties to the ForEach-Object cmdlet, which compares each property to the properties of the job trigger in the $t2 variable by name.
-The command then pipes the differing properties to the Format-List cmdlet, which displays them in a list.The output indicates that, although the job triggers appear to be the same, the HelpFiles job trigger includes a random delay of three (3) minutes.

 ```powershell
 $t1 | Get-Member -MemberType property | ForEach-Object { Compare-Object $t1 $t2 -Property $_.Name}